GHLgh/CIReinteract/README.md

 This is the repository for the CS598DM project, which provides researchers a tool to perform experiments on Regression Test Selection in a Continuous Integration environment.

-Note tht the tool name doesn't reflect the intention of the tool, so please read the [motivation](#Motivation) carefully to see if the tool actually fits your need.
+Note that the tool name doesn't reflect the intention of the tool, so please read the [motivation](#Motivation) carefully to see if the tool actually fits your need.

 ## Scope of the Project